☞ Table of Contents

 Glamming up yesteryear’s staples

 Another mainstay from 50 years ago?
 Preserving.
 Also experiencing a glow up is the lip-smacking sloppy Joe.
-Our current fave riff on the classic recipe relies on zingy pickled red onions as a foil to the cheesy beefy filling.
+Our current fave riff on the classic recipe are these Korean-Style Sloppy Joes that rely on zingy pickled red onions as a foil to the cheesy beefy filling.
 The superior storage of Le Parfati’s terrine jars is perfect for those—and any—pickles.

 Get your cooking groove on